 You can even do the lettuce hem on scarves and headbands, too!

 Let’s take a look at some varying lettuce hem projects.
 There are different things to be aware of when sewing a lettuce hem.
-The following tutorials will show tips and projects that might be perfect for having you get started.
+The following tutorials will show tips and projects that might be perfect for you to get started.

 1. DIY Lettuce Hem Top

 Are you a visual learner? (aren’t we all to some degree?)
 If so, you don’t want to miss out on this YouTube video DIY Lettuce Hem Top by Annika Victoria that will show you step-by-step how to make a DIY Lettuce Hem Top.